-To execute Department of Defense-wide acquisition workforce governance, strategies, policies and talent management initiatives to equip a highly-qualified workforce of professionals in acquiring and delivering world-class warfighting capabilities to our soldiers, sailors, airmen and marines.
+To execute Department of Defense-wide acquisition workforce governance, strategies, policies, programs, and talent management initiatives to equip a highly-qualified workforce of professionals in acquiring and delivering world-class warfighting capabilities to our soldiers, sailors, airmen and marines.

 To create a high quality, high-performing, agile Defense Acquisition Workforce, empowered to deliver the best possible acquisition outcomes in support of the Warfighter.

 - Agility - Remembering we are here to support the Warfighter - always looking for ways to achieve agility in the way we manage and respond to our acquisition workforce needs;

 - Integrity - Never compromising our values and always taking the "high road" of ethical behavior in all that we do;